 Armando lives in Bokeelia, attended Pine Island Elementary School and is currently a sophomore at Florida Southwestern State College in Ft.
 Myers.
 He is continuing his studies toward a business degree.
 Armando is an active volunteer for the Beacon of Hope and other community organizations and has assisted his Spanish professor in helping students further their language skills.
 We are proud to award Armondo his second Matlacha Hookers’ “Hooked on Education” Scholarship on behalf of Holly & Rod Aldrich.

 Adella and her family live in St James City, and she will graduate high school this month from Florida Virtual School, where she was on the A/B Honor Roll, and received Certificates of Achievement and 80/80 Club Certificate of Excellence.
 Adella is planning to attend Cape Coral Technical College with a goal of a career in nursing.
 We congratulate Adella on her achievements; she received the Matlacha Hookers’ Community Living Assistance Mission Scholarship in honor of Cathy Frahm, in memory of her daughter, Christy Frahm.

-The Matlacha Hookers’ congratulate our 2020 scholarship awardees and wish them every success with their educational goals.
-We would also like to thank all the “Hookers” whose efforts raised the funds for these scholarships, as well as our generous donors.
+The Matlacha Hookers congratulate our 2021 scholarship awardees and wish them every success with their educational goals.
+The community support as shown by our many generous donors have made these scholarships possible.
+We would also like to thank all the “Hookers” whose efforts helped raise funds so we could continue with this scholarship program.